sethcottle/tabcloser/README.md

 # TabCloser

 ## What is TabCloser?
-Tabcloser is an extension for Chromium browsers that periodically checks for commonly redirected tabs for <b>Figma</b> files, joining <b>Zoom</b> meetings, opening <b>Spotify</b> links, <b>VS Code Live Share</b> invitations, and <b>Discord</b> invites to automatically close them.
+Tabcloser is an extension for Chromium browsers that automatically closees redirected <b>Discord</b> invites, <b>Figma</b> files, <b>Spotify</b>, <b>VS Code Live Share</b>, and join sessions for <b>Webex</b> and <b>Zoom</b>.

 ![Tabs](https://cdn.cottle.cloud/tabcloser/tabs.svg)

 ## TabCloser Options

-By default, Figma, Zoom, Spotify, VS Code Live Share, and Discord invites are enabled.
+By default, Discord invites, Figma files, Spotify, VS Code Live Share, Webex Joins, and Zoom Joins are enabled.
 Just deselect any service that you don't want tabs to close for automatically.
-You can also change the interval that TabCloser is checking your tabs to close them, by default it's `30 seconds`.
+You can also change the interval that TabCloser uses to close a new tab once a new tab has been opened, by default it's `15 seconds` + `5 second new tab buffer` = `20 seconds`.
+The New Tab Buffer ensures TabCloser has enough time to detect a new tab and a URL if you're manually copy + pasting a link into a new tab.

 ![TabCloser Options](https://cdn.cottle.cloud/tabcloser/options.svg)